Indiana Employment Lawyers

 Lebanon, IN Employment Law Lawyer

-Lebanon, Employment Law Lawyer
+Indianapolis, IN Employment Law Lawyer

 Mr. Buddenbaum is experienced in representing all types of utilities—electric generation and transmission utilities, rural distribution cooperatives, sewer, water, gas and telecommunications utilities—before the Indiana Utility Regulatory Commission and state and federal courts.
 He regularly negotiates large energy, utility and other business asset sale and purchase agreements and real estate transactions.
 He has successfully presented more than one hundred zoning and land use matters...